mrtn3000/tiktok-audit/Blog/_posts/2023-10-13-Israel-Hamas-War-Suggestions.md

 title: "🪖 How TikTok drags users into the digital war zone"
 date: 2023-10-13 10:00:00
 description: An analysis of the suggested searches related to the Israel-Hamas War
-tags: suggested search, war
+tags: search, war
-categories: suggested search
+categories: suggested-search
 featured: true
 related_posts: true
 ---